Lemon-planting-light/discourse-kanban-theme/README.md

 - Fixed the bug that the first three settings are invalid
 - Added slider to manually adjust kanban height
 - Kanban height is now adaptive
+- Made some gradients for boards; boards don't flicker now when cards are dragged

 ## 修改内容：